 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched timber construction externally clad in tiles.
-No access could be gained to the roof timbers and accordingly, no comment can be given.
-Bainwatar fittings Visually inapported with the sid of him soulans where Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater system is of PVC and cast iron design.
-Recent repairs have been undertaken to the system.
+The roof is of pitched design overlaid in interlocking concrete tiles with tiled ridge details.
+No access is possible to any roof space area.
+B Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+There are PVC gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick construction, externally rendered.
-The property benefits from cavity wall insulation.
+The walls are of cavity brick/blockwork construction with a pointed facing brick external finish.
+It appears that cavity wall insulation has been installed.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of uPVC double glazed design.
+Windows are of uPVC framed, sealed unit double glazing with similar external doors.
+The external door and window at the kitchen are sheltered by the conservatory.
+External joinery comprises timber soffits and fascias.
 External decorations Visually inspected.
-Paint finished and decorated external surfaces will require redecoration on a regular basis.
+Painted joinery.